Sign On

 Equity Takeaways:

-Stocks dipped in early Monday trading.
-The S&P 500 fell approximately 0.5%, to 5797, while small caps dropped approximately 0.4%.
-International shares were generally lower.
+Stocks were mixed in early Monday trading.
+The S&P 500 rose approximately 0.6%, to 6062, while small caps fell approximately 0.3%.
+The tech-heavy Nasdaq 100 rose just over 1.0%.
+International shares were generally higher.

 Fixed-Income Takeaways: